 Azzurra Air Logo

 In Azzurra Air’s logo, the airline’s name is written in two contrasting fonts: the first word is large and uppercase, while the second word is small and lowercase.
-This contrast looks attractive, especially if we take into account that all letters in the word “AZZURRA” have double lettering of blue and white stripes.
+This contrast looks attractive, especially if all letters in the word “AZZURRA” have double lettering of blue and white stripes.
 Inside the first letter, “A,” there is a red figure in the form of an arrowhead, formed by triangles stacked together.
-It is also a stylized airplane, hinting at the brand’s sphere of activity.
+It is also a stylized airplane, highlighting the brand’s sphere of activity.

-The use of contrasting fonts is a way to emphasize the uniqueness and diversity of the brand.
+Using contrasting fonts emphasizes the brand’s uniqueness and diversity.
 The double outline in blue and white is an artistic technique to convey depth and volume.
 The red arrow-shaped figure symbolizes an airplane and gives the design energy and direction.